mrbdahlem/CircuitPython-Question/README.md

 ```

 - The question-data and response-data props are passed as attributes (JSON strings)

-- The is-instructor attribute toggles between instructor and student views (defaults to false)
+- The is-instructor attribute defaults to false and shows the student view when not present.

 🏗️ Development Notes